-Really, any of these S trim levels are fully representative of the Seltos' functional and fashionable attributes, but we also have to admit that the extras gained by the SX Turbo for a perfectly reasonable $29,010 make it the rare range-topping small crossover that continues to be a strong value purchase.
+Really, any of these S trim levels are fully representative of the Seltos' functional and fashionable attributes, but we also have to admit that the extras gained by the SX and new Nightfall Edition (pictured below) for a perfectly reasonable amount make the Seltos the rare small crossover whose priciest trim levels continue to be a strong value purchase.

-Every 2021 Seltos apart from the LX includes standard forward collision warning with pedestrian detection and automatic emergency braking, lane-departure warning and lane-keeping assistance, a driver inattention warning system and automatic high beams.
-The EX, S Turbo and SX Turbo add blind-spot and rear cross-traffic warning, while the SX Turbo adds adaptive cruise control with stop-and-go capability and an enhanced automatic emergency braking system that includes cyclist detection.
+Every 2022 Seltos includes standard forward collision warning with pedestrian detection and automatic emergency braking, lane-departure warning and lane-keeping assistance, a driver inattention warning system and automatic high beams.
+The EX, Nightfall and SX add blind-spot and rear cross-traffic warning systems.
+The SX adds Kia's excellent adaptive cruise control system with steering assistance ("Highway Driving Assist").

 The Seltos received four out of five stars for overall and front crash protection in government testing.
 It got five stars for side crash protection.
 The Insurance Institute for Highway Safety named the Seltos SX a Top Safety Pick+ for its best-possible ratings in all pertinent categories.
 All other trims received the same sub-ratings, but missed out on the award because their base headlights were rated "Poor" versus the "Good"-rated LED lights found on the SX.